carbon-design-system/design-system-website/src/content/getting-started/developers/other.md

 **The Carbon team currently supports vanilla js, React and Angular.
-Developers wanting to use another frameworkyar can can follow the instructions for the [Vanilla](/getting-started/developers/vanilla) library to access the styles and build out their own components.**
+Developers wanting to use another framework can can follow the instructions for the [Vanilla](/getting-started/developers/vanilla) library to access the styles and build out their own components.**

 ## Development